Horace Stoneham: Final years in New York

-The 1954 World Series title was the last hurrah for Stoneham and the Giants in New York.
-Stoneham was alarmed by a dramatic drop-off in attendance during the 1950s.
+Even more vexing, Stoneham was alarmed by a dramatic drop-off in attendance during the 1950s.
 The 1947 Giants had drawn 1.6 million paying fans despite finishing fourth.
 But the 1951 pennant winners and 1954 world champions struggled to hit seven figures in home attendance, and mediocre 1956–57 Giants' teams had drawn fewer than 700,000 customers each season.
-It did not help matters that the Giants' park, the Polo Grounds, was not aging gracefully.
-The park had been built in its present form in 1911 and had not been well maintained from the 1940s onward.
-Meanwhile, the park's surrounding neighbourhoods (in Washington Heights in Upper Manhattan) had entered a steep economic and social decline, with rising rates of crime.
-All of these factors contributed to a sharp drop in attendance.
+It did not help matters that the Polo Grounds was not aging gracefully.
+The stadium had been built in its present form in 1911, and had not been well maintained from the 1940s onward.
+Meanwhile, its surrounding neighbourhoods (in Washington Heights in Upper Manhattan) had entered a steep economic decline, with rising rates of crime.
+All of these factors contributed to the sharp drop in attendance.

 The Giants' dwindling gates hit Stoneham particularly hard.
 Unlike most of his fellow owners, the Giants and the Polo Grounds were his sole source of income.
 Stoneham's balance sheet took a further hit after the 1955 season when the football Giants, who had spent their entire history as tenants of the baseball Giants, moved across the Harlem River to Yankee Stadium.
 With the loss of their football tenant, the baseball Giants' shrinking bottom line made it difficult for Stoneham to find the money needed for renovations even after laying off his maintenance staff.
-Even without that to consider, while the Giants owned the Polo Grounds, the land on which it stood was still owned by the heirs of James J. Coogan.
+Even without that to consider, while the Giants owned the Polo Grounds, the land on which it stood was still owned by the heirs of James J. Coogan, who planned to build housing on the site.

 In hopes of finding a way out, Stoneham briefly considered moving to the Bronx as tenants of the Yankees—possibly before his lease at the Polo Grounds ran out in 1962.
 Ironically, the Yanks had been tenants of the Giants at the Polo Grounds from 1913 to 1922.
 However, impressed by the success of the Braves after their 1953 shift from Boston to Milwaukee, Stoneham decided to move his Giants to the Twin Cities of Minnesota.
 He intended to set up shop in Metropolitan Stadium, which had just been constructed in Bloomington, halfway between Minneapolis and St. Paul, for his Triple-A farm team, the Minneapolis Millers.
 The stadium had been built to major league specifications with the help of public funds, and Stoneham had declared there were at most two big-league parks that were better.
 Under baseball rules of the time, the Giants shared the MLB rights to the Twin Cities with the Dodgers, who operated the Millers' main rival, the St. Paul Saints, as one of their three Triple-A affiliates.